hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

 -   `image_name` - (string) The name of the user-defined image, which contains 1-63 characters and only support Chinese, English, numbers, '-_,.:[]'.

 -   `ufile_bucket_name` (string) - The name of the ufile bucket where the RAW, VHD, VMDK, or qcow2 file will be copied to for import.
-If the Bucket isn't exist, post-process will create it for you.
+This bucket must exist when the post-processor is run.

 -   `image_os_type` (string) - Type of the OS.
 Possible values are: `CentOS`, `Ubuntu`, `Windows`, `RedHat`, `Debian`, `Other`.